TLRKiliann/con-heal/README.md

 # con-heal
-A medical app (time-track) to connect pymysql with MySQL (localhost connection!)
+A medical app (time-track) to connect pymysql with MySQL (localhost connection) and with a ssh server (LAN connection).
+I chose an intranet infrastructure for security reasons.
+Of course, it's possible to extend internet connection with forwarding on server.

 # How to use MySQL